haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

   Skills Perception +2
 Senses blindsight 30 ft., passive Perception 12 Languages —
 Challenge 1/2 (100 XP)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 387

 Pack Tactics.
 The shark has advantage on an attack roll against a creature if at least one of the shark’s allies is

 within 5 feet of the creature and the ally isn’t incapacitated.